V-m1r/KinesteXAIWebView/README.md

 1. **Prerequisites**:
     - Ensure you've added the necessary permissions in `Info.plist`.
     - miniOS version - 13.0
-    - preferred ios version - 15.0 for saving camera status for consecutive usages

 2. **Launching the view**:
    - To display KinesteX, call `createWebView` in KinesteXAIFramework: